apache/mxnet/docs/api/ndarray.rst

 .. function:: argmax_channel(...)

-   Take sum of the src.The result will be ndarray of shape (1,) on the same device.
+   Take argmax indices of each channel of the src.The result will be ndarray of shape (num_channel,) on the same device.

    :param src: Source input to the function
    :type src: NDArray